scottbecker/delve_tx_public/README.md

 More powerful miniprep than built in transcriptic version.
 Ability to set incubation time.
 Ability to 8x concentrate DNA (slow growht).
 Ability to induce high copy number in BAC.
 ###GelPurify
 Gel Purify a well with dna inside (e.g. after a PCR product).
 Includes concentration and purity measurement.
 Well must have a dna_length property (used for determining which band to extract).
+###PCR
+Run PCR of a DNA template with two primers.
+Uses Q5 polymerase.
+Template well must have 'Concentration (DNA)' property like '4.0:nanograms/microliter'.

 ## Running protocols from the command line (requires unix)